charliecalvert/AngularKarma/README.md

 consider removing this folder if you do not want to use git, or if this folder is embedded inside another git repository.

+Periodically, you should go to the command line in the root directory for this folder and run **grunt jshint**.

+	grunt jshint

+You should then examine the **result.xml** file to look for any problems in your code.

 - [GitHub Repository for this Project](https://github.com/charliecalvert/AngularKarma)
 - [Angular Site](http://www.angularjs.org/)
 - [Jasmine](http://pivotal.github.io/jasmine/)